 The gaming industry worked hard to push this idea out of everyone’s heads: videogames were more than simple children’s toys.
 They were a blossoming median of entertainment.
 The gaming industry wanted to prove its technological advances to a broader demographic.

-The PS2 had more substance than collecting dust in everyone’s living room or playing DVDs on repeat.
+The PS2 offered more substance than collecting dust in everyone’s living room or playing DVDs on repeat.

 Honestly, I’m not sure how anyone expected violence to stay out of games.
 Fantasies of carnage are deep-seated into human nature.
 Old children’s stories fill themselves with slaughter.
 When we discovered the atom, we immediately weaponized it.
 When we forged steel, we weaponized it.